 When I fall short in modeling the right thing for my kids—like taking the easy way out instead of taking a risk, or losing my cool instead of being the always-patient and completely understanding person I am (enter sarcasm here)—they call me out on it.

 Well, let's be honest.
 Chloe calls me out on it.
-But it's good; it means they actually hear me when I talk.
-Sometimes i wonder.
+But it's good; it means they might actually hear me when I talk.

 These three make Drew and me feel like we are doing a decent job.
 Not bad for two people who had no idea what we were doing when we drove away from the hospital and began this adventure 10 years ago.